Paul Kearns

 Paul K. Kearns is an American physicist.
-He received his bachelor’s degree from Purdue University in Natural Resources & Environmental Science in 1976 and a masters and Ph.D. in bionucleonics from Purdue University in 1977 and 1980, respectively.
+He received his bachelor's degree from Purdue University in Natural Resources & Environmental Science in 1976 and a master's and Ph.D. in bionucleonics from Purdue University in 1977 and 1980, respectively.

 Career

-Kearns is laboratory director of Argonne National Laboratory and president of UChicago Argonne, LLC, the organization managing Argonne on behalf of the U.S. Department of Energy’s Office of Science.
+Kearns is laboratory director of Argonne National Laboratory and president of UChicago Argonne, LLC, the organization managing Argonne on behalf of the U.S. Department of Energy's Office of Science.

-Kearns’ responsibilities include oversight of the upgrade of the Advanced Photon Source and construction of one of the U.S.’s first exascale computing systems.
+Kearns' responsibilities include oversight of the upgrade of the Advanced Photon Source and construction of one of the U.S.'s first exascale computing systems.
 He also oversees a broad portfolio of basic and applied research consisting of discovery science, energy and climate research and development, global security, and the design and operation of large-scale research facilities.

 Kearns is a Fellow of the American Association for the Advancement of Science.

 Kearns has delivered testimony in front of the House Committee on Science, Space, and Technology and co-chaired the 2020 American Nuclear Society Winter Meeting.

+In 2026, Chicago magazine included Kearns in its list of the "50 Most Powerful Chicagoans".